khj9759/phenology/README.md

 To investigate the phenology of these plant communities, we will analyze a time series of Landsat imagery coupled with polygons identifying the locations of study sites within each plant community.

 ### Highlights
-- Transform spectral reflectance into a measure of vegetation productivity known as NDVI.
+- combining vector/raster data\
-- Compute NDVI consistently throughout the year.
+- compute and summarize NDVI value
-- Summarize NDVI values within different vegetation communities.
-- Visualize alterations in NDVI within these vegetation communities.
+- map and plot algebra\

 ### Data
-The data for this project was obtained from the provided link, and it will be included in the .gitignore.
+The data for this project was obtained from the provided [link](https://drive.google.com/file/d/1e9ZwWoC6kmqy5r7WtDOkabYa02jMx_sd/view), and it will be included in the `.gitignore`.

 ```
 phenology